Taro Logo

 More details in this and this YouTube video.

 If I told you that you could spend 15-30 minutes writing some emails and potentially get $10,000+ for it, would you do it?
 Probably yes right?
-That's why you should always negotiate.
+That's why negotiation is a complete no-brainer.
 There are very activities on Earth that are this high ROI.
-Here's an excellent video explaining this mentality more in depth.
+Here's an excellent video explaining this mentality more in depth: Why You Should Always Negotiate Your Offers

 As Rahul mentioned, there is the edge case with an "exploding offer", but in all other cases, there's really nothing to lose as long you're polite about it.
 Given how competitive the tech industry is, especially with the search for talent, you won't be perceived negatively for trying either - It's sort of expected.